mnieber/holiplan/README.md

 ### T2: Create a "plans" Django module

-I used to believe that strings in django had to be limited to a certain number of chars for better performance, but recently I read arguments against doing this (e.g. see https://www.postgresql.org/docs/9.0/datatype-character.html).
-Therefore, I will use TextField instead of CharField for string fields.

-To allow users to retrieve a stored plan, the frontend will pass them the plan id.
-It feels a bit weird to give out a database record id to a user, but in this case, I think it's an acceptable solution.

 ### T3: Create a "destinations" Django module

 This module will have the Destination django model.
 I'm assuming that Google Maps place ids are used to unambiguously represent places.
 The backend will store both the place id and the lat/long (that it receives from the frontend).